mildblimp/microsoft-todo-export/README.md

 # Microsoft To Do export

-This script extracts data from the proprietary `pst` format that Microsoft exports your data to a `csv` file.
+Export data from the proprietary `pst` format that Microsoft uses to a `csv` file.
 It can be used to create an offline backup or to import into other task managers.

 ## Features